sampsyo/bril/docs/tools/ocaml.md

 Use
 ---

-You can include the library by adding it to the `libraries` substanza of your `dune` file.
+You can include the library by running `opam pin add bril https://github.com/sampsyo/bril/tree/master/bril-ocaml`.
+You can then include it in your dune files as `bril`, like any other library!
 The interface for the library can be found in `bril.mli`—good starting points are `from_string`, `from_file`, and `to_string`.
 A small code example for the library lives in the `count` subdirectory.